 Gardyn makes reliable home growing easy.
 Their smart, indoor vertical hydroponic systems help customers monitor the growth and health of their plants, notifying customers via Gardyn’s app when their plants need attention.

-- 70% reduction in manual review effort while growing 2x
+- 85% reduction of manual review

 Gardyn’s devices make the nutrition and taste benefits of fresh produce available to anyone: no garden space or green thumb required.
 “Growing outdoors non-commercially is extremely wasteful of water.
 We save 95% of the water used,” said Sunil Rawal, Gardyn’s AI Lead.